The Real-Life Magick of "Lovecraft Country": Interview with a Korean Shaman

 This park had a bunch of hyper-modern tennis courts and baseball batting cages, but what interested me most was that it was also a public cemetery, holding the bodies of Korean Independence Activists from a century ago who lost their lives during the Japanese Occupation.
 During the day, people would walk their dogs next to fields of what looked like random, waist-level mounds, but what were actually the graves of these Korean patriots, who had endured torture and attempted erasure from their colonizers.

 I didn't realize it at that time, but I was calling upon my ancestors, the ancestors of the land.
 This is deeply healing work anyone can do.

 110. Honoring Your Ancestors - Interview with Mallorie Vaudoise youtu.be

 For those of the Korean diaspora, including Korean adoptees, working with ancestors can be deeply healing.
 It's a reclamation of pre-colonized Korea, before Westernization, the Korean War, Japanese Occupation, or Buddhist hegemony.
-In so many ways, every human being is a shaman, an intermediary between the spirit world and the world of blood and flesh.
 We just need to walk up to the peak of the mountain, to the tops of our hearts, and pull back the veil.